yeehaa123/elab/CHAT/lab.md

 ## Why this research team would be best to perform this research

-BECAUSE WE HAVE SABRINA! (seriously though, this team is the best because

 + Sabrina Sauer: up-and-coming star at uva, expertise on living labs, our secret weapon